-- and landing on level 3 and to a lesser degree on the ground level. - Exterior paint finish is breaking down in some areas (including the lantern).
+- The sandstone on the upper internal levels of the tower is fretting leaving a fine sand residue on the staircase and landing on level 3 and to a lesser degree on the ground level. - Exterior paint finish is breaking down in some areas (including the lantern).